claudioametrano/functional_annotation_db/README.md

 - They do not cover necessarily the same set of genes
 - Lack of annotation for a relevant fraction of genes outside core metabolism (in non-model organisms)

-Despite the plethora of different accession number format adopted by for different databases, there is a good interchange  among databases, which also report the accession and the classification (e.g. GO terms) of other relevant databases for the same protein.**
+Despite the plethora of different accession number standards adopted by different databases, there is a good interchange among databases, which also report the accession and the classification of other relevant databases for the same protein.**

 ### Relevant resources